top of page

 RACI Matrix example

-I have enjoyed the Disney+ Star Wars series, The Mandalorian.
-I have used some key season one episode events in the table below to explain the RACI Matrix.
+I am a fan of the Disney+ Star Wars series The Mandalorian.
+In the table below, I have used some key season one episode events to explain the RACI Matrix.
 "This is the way."

-When you have organizational or leadership development needs you cannot solve independently, we're ready to partner to craft a solution specific to your organization's context and challenges.
+When you have organizational or leadership development needs you cannot solve independently, we're ready to partner with you to craft a solution specific to your organization's context and challenges.

 Getting started is as easy as visiting www.organizationaltalent.com or contacting us via email at info@organizationaltalent.com to schedule a meeting.